Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageDEFINITION OF EARTH’S SPHERESThe spheres are the four subsystems that make up the planet Earth.
+Download as PDF Download PDF View as Separate PageDEFINITION OF EARTH’S SPHERESThe spheres are the four subsystems that make up the planet Earth.
 They are called spheres because they are round, just like the Earth.
 The four spheres are the geosphere (all the rock on Earth), hydrosphere (all the water on Earth), atmosphere (all the gases surrounding Earth), and biosphere (all the living things on Earth).

 To better understand how the 4 spheres of the Earth work….